Getting Started¶

 SW11-4 Input voltage selection OFF Input 9V ON Input 5V

-EVK's DIP switch (SW_MODE) reference.
+EVK's DIP switch (SW_CONFIG and SW_MODE) reference.

 SW_MODE